-Dybbuk(s) is a contemporary, bilingual opera performed by 3 women across 3 generations.
-It is a story about loving the dead; loving beyond all limits.
-Inspired by Ansky’s iconic Yiddish play The Dybbuk (1914), which follows the possession of a young bride, Leah, is possessed by her dead lover on the night of her wedding- Dybbuk(s) explores this idea further, evoking a world where the dead, in different ways, speak through the female performers’ bodies and in doing so challenge the voiceless-ness of women across history.
+The work is inspired by Anski’s iconic Yiddish play The Dybbuk (1914), which follows the possession of a young bride by her dead lover on the night of her wedding.
+Dybbuks explores this idea further, evoking a world where the dead speak through the female performers’ bodies & in doing so challenges the voiceless-ness of women across history.

-Concept and Direction by: Samara Hersch
+Concept and Direction: Samara Hersch

-Composition by: Max Lyandvert
+Composition and Sound Design: Max Lyandvert

 Supported by: The Sidney Myer Foundation through the Malthouse Tower Residency Program 2016 and The Besen Family Foundation.